Information and news of the Northridge Parkway Homeowner’s Association of Ames, Iowa.

 Path Bench Repair

 While finalizing the repair of Story Book Bridge the Board was made aware of the deterioration of the bench on the walking path at the Aspen Road entrance.
 The Board decided this was a small project and could be added in with the repair of the Story Book bridge.
-After doing the final touches to the Story Book bridge, volunteer board members Scott Timmerman and Leif Wathne replace the bench boards that same day.
+After doing the final touches to the Story Book bridge, volunteer board members Scott Timmermans and Leif Wathne replace the bench boards that same day.

 Northridge Board Ongoing Projects